 Gaston home prices are not only among the most expensive in Oregon, but Gaston real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gaston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Gaston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gaston is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Gaston who work in office and administrative support (19.61%), maintenance occupations (12.22%), and sales jobs (11.25%).

 Also of interest is that Gaston has more people living here who work in computers and math than 95% of the places in the US.

-Gaston is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Gaston doesn't have a public transportation system that people use for their commute.